 We'll save you the time of reading this entire article, here's the punch line:

-Yes.
-Anti-reflective lenses are in our opinion the single best upgrade
+Anti-reflective eyeglass lenses are in our opinion the single best upgrade

-anyone can make to a pair of eyeglasses
+anyone can make to a pair of new glasses.

 The History of Anti-Reflective Lenses